isc-projects/kea/doc/guide/dhcp4-srv.rst

 allocating or renewing a lease for the client.
 Allowed values are:

 -  ``all`` - enables both in-pool and out-of-pool host reservation types.
-This is the default value.
-This setting is the safest and the most flexible.
-As all checks are conducted, it is also the slowest.
+This setting is the default value, and is the safest and most flexible.
+However, as all checks are conducted, it is also the slowest.
-   This does not check against global reservations.
+   It does not check against global reservations.

 -  ``out-of-pool`` - allows only out-of- pool host reservations.
 With this setting in place, the server may assume that all host reservations are for addresses that do not belong to the dynamic pool.
 Therefore, it can skip the reservation checks when dealing with in-pool addresses, thus improving performance.
-Do not use this mode if any of your reservations use in-pool addresses.
+Do not use this mode if any reservations use in-pool addresses.
 Caution is advised when using this setting; Kea does not sanity-check the reservations against ``reservation-mode`` and misconfiguration may cause problems.

 -  ``global`` - allows only global host reservations.
 With this setting in place, the server searches for reservations for a client only among the defined global reservations.
-If an address is specified, the server will skip the reservation checks done when dealing in other modes, thus improving performance.
+If an address is specified, the server skips the reservation checks carried out when dealing in other modes, thus improving performance.
 Caution is advised when using this setting; Kea does not sanity-check the reservations when ``global`` and misconfiguration may cause problems.